We’ve all been at that point.

 However, they should be used with caution because pushy methods can rapidly become risky for your brand loyalty.

-According to recent research, scarcity tactics don’t perform well when perceived as manipulative.
+Scarcity tactics don’t perform well when perceived as manipulative.

-Use the Right Vocabulary
+Use the right vocabulary

 To avoid sounding too pushy, try not to use too many flashing banners—your visitors should be able to sense a real bargain at first glance.

-Create Powerful CTAs
+Create powerful CTAs

 For example, it’s a common practice to indicate the remaining stock in order to trigger the scarcity instinct.

-Whether in B2C or B2B, personalization yields major benefits and overall better conversions.
+Whether in B2C or B2B, 1:1 personalization yields major benefits and overall better conversions.

 Because it’s so efficient, adding hints of scarcity and urgency to your personalized messages could dramatically increase your sales.